VictorAndres20/readme-notes/React/README.md

 - index.js

 1. Install
-``redux, react-redux``
+``redux, react-redux, redux-thunk``

 2. src/_services
-Here you can write all your API calls and return promises if yuo need
+Here you can write all your API calls and return promises if you need

 3. actions/[setActionExample].js
 In actions folder you create all actions, for example setSession, setUsers,